 Profit margin ratio = Net income / Revenue

-Both net income and revenue are found on the income statement of the business.
-Net income is usually the bottom line of the income statement and might be referred to as profit after tax.
-Revenue is normally the top line on the income statement and might be referred to as sales or turnover.
+Both net income and revenue are from the income statement of the business.
+It is important to realize that the net income is usually the bottom line of the income statement and might be referred to as profit after tax.
+Additionally revenue is normally the top line on the income statement and might be referred to as sales or turnover.

 The higher the profit margin ratio the more profit it earns from its revenue.
 A negative ratio indicates a loss making business.

-The income statement below is used as an example to show how to calculate the profit margin ratio.
+The income statement below is an example to show how to calculate the net margin ratio.

 The numbers used in the calculation of the profit margin ratio are highlighted in the income statement shown.
 In the above example the revenue is 120,000 and the net income is 14,400.